PN379/DriveUniverse/README.md

 ![DriveUniverse](Assets/screenshot_hero.png)

-**Orbit your drives — eject, power-cycle, automate, and command by voice.**

-A Windows drive-control utility that turns managing external USB drives (WD My Book, SSDs, flash drives) into something beautiful and effortless.
-Built with a deep-space aesthetic, an animated mascot, cinematic transitions, and fully offline voice control.
+**One place for everything your external drives need.**

+Safely eject, reconnect, automate, launch your favorite disk utilities, and control your drives through a beautiful floating widget with optional offline voice commands powered by Windows’ built-in Speech API (SAPI5).

+DriveUniverse is an all-in-one desktop companion for external USB drives.
+It transforms scattered Windows drive management into one polished experience, combining safe eject, reconnecting, automation, quick-launch tools, and fully offline voice control powered by Windows’ built-in Speech API (SAPI5).

 ---